Chapter 2:

 If she kept her promise and showed him her world… would she vanish forever afterwards?

-Lucius turned the amulet between his fingers and suddenly it began to glow and a familiar voice filled the room:
+Then, suddenly, it began to glow and a familiar voice filled the air.

 “Did you miss me?”
 She giggled.

-Lucius leapt from the bed.
+Lucius leapt from the ground.

-Suddenly the scent of crushed grapes and wild thyme flooded the air.
-His feet sank softly into lush grass.
-He was blinded by a dazzling light, until his eyes adjusted and revealed a sunlit hillside before him.
+His feet sank softly into lush grass and was blinded by a dazzling light, until his eyes adjusted and revealed a sunlit hillside before him.

-“Welcome…” Melissa stepped out from behind an olive tree. “…to the only place where the wine never runs dry… and the fun never ends.
-I told you I’d keep my promise.”
+“…to the only place where the wine never runs dry… and the fun never ends.
+I keep my promise.”

-Lucius stepped towards her.
-He wanted to say something.
+Lucius stepped towards her, he wanted to say something.

 I missed you.
 I want to keep you.
 I…